Doula

 Admissions Requirements for Doula Programs

-DONA International requires doulas seeking certification to first enroll in a training program and become a member of the organization before they can become eligible to pursue certification as a doula.
+DONA International requires doulas seeking certification to enroll in a training program and become members of the organization before they can become eligible to pursue certification as doulas.

 Doula Program Accreditation

-While there are currently no accreditation organizations for doula programs, there are organizations that provide training, certification, professional support, and advocacy for the profession.
+While there are currently no accreditation organizations for doula programs, some organizations provide training, certification, professional support, and advocacy for the profession.
 Here’s a list of some of the leading doula certification programs:

 • DONA International: a certification and professional organization for doulas worldwide